youpy-org/youpy/SCRATCH.md

 - They must be assigned once before first use (in Scratch you create it in the GUI).
 - They can be of any type.

+## Events

+Events in Youpy are implemented as callback function following a naming convention.
+It has some drawbacks.

+- You can only have when function of the same name in the same module.
+This is due to Python basic name binding.
+If you define a variable or a function with the name twice the second definition overwrite the first one.
+Thus, you can have only one `when_program_start` event per sprite.
+Whereas in Scratch you may provide multiple script triggered on this event.
+The common workaround is define two functions and call them in the event handler.
+You will lose parallelism but in most cases it does not matter.